-Adding audio narration to your Substack posts can help you gain and retain subscribers â and you donât even have to use your own voice.
+Adding voiceover to your Substack posts can help you gain and retain subscribers â and you donât even have to use your own voice.

-- Why add narration to my Substack posts?
+- Why add voiceover to my Substack posts?

-- How to create narration for your Substack posts
+- How to create voiceover for your Substack posts

-- How to insert audio into Substack posts
+- How to insert voiceover into Substack posts

 Already a BeyondWords user?
-View our guide on adding BeyondWords audio to Substack.
+See our step-by-step guide to creating Substack voiceover with BeyondWords.

-Adding audio narration to your Substack posts can help you reduce unsubscribes by making it easier for subscribers to engage.
+Adding voiceover to your Substack posts can help you reduce unsubscribes by making it easier for audiences to engage.

 Northwestern University research backs this theory, citing frequency of consumption as the biggest predictor of subscriber retention in digital news.²